Riad al-Asaad: Criticism from opposition protesters

-Riad al-Asaad has received criticism from some opposition protesters in the city of Salamiyah.
+Riad al-Asaad received criticism from some opposition protesters in the city of Salamiyah.
 A protest on 3 August 2012 claimed that "Mr. General Riad al-Asaad, while our city protested for the first time, you were working for Assad's regime".

 Assassination attempts

-In an interview with the Voice of Russia made in early August 2012, al-Asaad claimed that the Syrian government attempted to assassinate him several times and for that reason, he is being guarded by the Turkish intelligence.
+In an interview with the Voice of Russia made in early August 2012, al-Asaad claimed that the Syrian government attempted to assassinate him several times and for that reason, he was being guarded by Turkish intelligence.

 On 25 March 2013, he was the victim of a car bomb explosion near Mayadin, in eastern Syria.
 He was taken to Turkey for treatment, where his right leg was amputated.
 In his 2015 book, The Syrian Jihad, analyst Charles Lister cites a "senior Ahrar al-Sham leader" as telling him the rebel group had "secretly traced the assassination attempt on Riad al-Asaad back to Jabhat al-Nusra."

 Syrian Salvation Government

 In late August 2017, Riad al-Asaad attended a conference in Idlib, held by Tahrir al-Sham, which established the Syrian Salvation Government on 2 November.
-Riad al-Assad said that "Tahrir al-Sham has previously declared that it will be dissolve itself, which is an external and internal demand".
+Riad al-Asaad said that "Tahrir al-Sham has previously declared that it will be dissolve itself, which is an external and internal demand".
 He said that they "did not attend the conference and we did not communicate with them after it ended, either".
 However, the Hawar Kilis Operations Room, part of the Turkish-backed Free Syrian Army, condemned al-Asaad and accused him of conspiring with al-Qaeda.

 On 2 November 2017, Riad al-Asaad was appointed Deputy Prime Minister for Military Affairs of the Syrian Salvation Government (a de facto alternative government of the Syrian opposition).

 Fall of the Assad regime

-In December 2024, after the fall of the Assad government, al-Asaad returned to Damascus and said that the Free Syrian Army (FSA) had been working closely with Islamist group Hay'at Tahrir al-Sham (HTS), which led to the overthrow of the Assad regime.
+In December 2024, after the fall of the Assad government, Asaad returned to Damascus and said that the Free Syrian Army (FSA) had been working closely with Islamist group Hay'at Tahrir al-Sham (HTS), which led to the overthrow of the Assad regime.